CinderZhang/FinML/README.md

 # FinML
-### A list of resources for Financial Machine Learning
+### A list of resources for Financial Machine Learning and some teaching notes
 #### Welcome all contributors